EXPLAINER: Where are the COVID-19 tests that Biden promised?

 DOES THE GOVERNMENT HAVE THE TESTS?

 Not yet.
 This week marked the close of an initial bidding period for test manufacturers to apply to the departments of Defense and Health and Human Services for contracts to make the tests.
-The first contract has already been signed, and additional contracts will be signed in the coming weeks, officials said.
+The first contract, worth $51.6 million, was awarded Thursday and a second for 13.3 million tests was assigned Friday.
+Additional contracts will be signed in the coming weeks, officials said.
 All 500 million kits will not arrive at the same time.
 They will be delivered in batches over months.

 WHEN WILL THE TEST KITS BE DELIVERED?